• Skip to primary navigation

 A pink plate filled with mini red velvet cupcakes topped with heart shaped sprinkles.

-Yes!
-This recipe makes 45 mini cupcakes or 15 standard size cupcakes.
-Divide your batter between 15 cupcake liners and bake for about 18-21 minutes, or until a toothpick inserted into the center comes out with crumbs, not wet batter.
+Yes, this recipe makes 15 standard size cupcakes.
+Divide the batter between 15 cupcake liners and bake for about 18-21 minutes, or until the centers pop back when gently pressed.

 Recommended